KathpaliaChirag/A2-GEM5-HPC/README.md

+# A2-gem5-HPC — Branch Prediction Experiments

+## Overview
+This project evaluates different branch prediction schemes in gem5 using an Out-of-Order CPU (O3CPU).
+We automate experiments, parse results into CSV, and generate plots for IPC and misprediction rate.

+---

+## Repo Structure
 We implement/configure multiple branch predictors and evaluate them on an out-of-order (O3) core in gem5, reporting IPC, misprediction rate, and performance impact across workloads.
 See `reports/` for results and write-up.

 Repo layout: